SModelS/smodels/docs/manual/source/RunningSModelS.rst

   * **experimentalFeatures** (True/False): set to True to enable experimental features that are not yet considered part of SModelS proper.
 Available from v2.1.1 onwards.
 Use with care.

-.. _parameterExperimentalFeatures:

-  * **experimentalFeatures** (True/False): set to True to enable experimental features that are not yet considered part of SModelS proper.
-Available from v2.1.1 onwards.
-Use with care.

 .. _parameterFileParticles:

 * *particles*: defines the particle content of the BSM model